aminpt/Backend-Interview/README.md

-# Knapsack Problem Solver
+# Interview Problem

-This project implements a solution to the **Knapsack Problem** using dynamic programming in Java.
+This project implements a solution to the **Interview Problem** in Java.
 The program allows you to enter a set of products with weights and values, and it calculates the optimal selection of products that maximize the total value without exceeding a given weight limit.

 ## Features

-- **Knapsack Solver**: Solves the knapsack problem using dynamic programming, ensuring that the products selected have the maximum possible value within the weight constraint.
+- **Solver**: Solves the knapsack problem using dynamic programming, ensuring that the products selected have the maximum possible value within the weight constraint.
 - **Product Sorting**: Sorts products based on their weight in ascending order.
 - **Regex Parsing**: Extracts product information from a formatted string using regular expressions.

 ## Project Structure

-- **Main.java**: Contains the logic for solving the knapsack problem and sorting products by weight.
+- **Main.java**: Contains the logic for solving the problem.
 - **Products.java**: Represents a product with its weight, price, and unique identifier.
 - **MainTest.java**: Unit tests for the `Pack` and `Sort` methods using JUnit 5.